XandAI-project/XandAI-Extension/README.md

 # 🤖 XandAI

-A powerful Chrome extension that allows you to send selected text directly to your local Ollama server with customizable prompts and advanced model management.
+A powerful Chrome extension that allows you to send selected text directly to your local Ollama server with customizable prompts, advanced model management, and conversation history tracking.

 ## ✨ Features